 Prof. Buchholz enjoys teaching language and literature because these courses offer a chance to encounter cultural artifacts and texts that challenge our accepted ways of describing the world, and allow us to experiment with new ideas of self and society.
 He has worked extensively in developing undergraduate curriculum that underscores the relevance of German Studies for university students in the twenty-first century.
 In the past, he has taught German language and literature courses focusing on political protest, gender politics, family and domesticity, modern ecological thought, and theories of political community.

 Private Anarchy: Impossible Community and the Outsider’s Monologue in German Experimental Fiction.
-Forthcoming Spring 2018 from Northwestern University Press.
+Northwestern University Press, 2018.

 “Bordering on Names: Strategies of Mapping in the Prose of Terézia Mora and Peter Handke.”
 TRANSIT 7(1) (Spring 2011) (peer-reviewed).